Port your telephone number to TTNC

 If you have a telephone number that you'd like to move to TTNC, you would port it to us.

-- It costs £25 +VAT per submission when requesting to port a number.
-Once a number has been ported to TTNC, you pay £20 a year to renew the use of that number.
+- It costs £25 per submission to port a number.
+Once a number has been ported to TTNC, it will have a £2 monthly renewal.

 - It takes between just 7 and 10 working days for a number port to complete. *